 We’re excited to share the latest installment in our series, A Seat at the Table, where you’ll get the opportunity to hear from dynamic women who work together at the same company.
 Their specific roles may be varied, but their message is the same: It’s time for more women to join them in shaping today’s business world.
+Today grab your coffee and take a seat as we introduce four of the women of Big Spaceship, a Brooklyn-based digital creative agency.

-Grab your coffee and take a seat as we introduce four of the badass women behind Brooklyn-based digital creative agency Big Spaceship.
 The ladies you’re about to hear from have collaborated on campaigns for clients including Google, Samsung, BMW, YouTube and Organic Valley.
 By focusing their work on interactions – how a client experiences one’s business and product – the company helps heavyweight brands evolve.
 Read on to find out how the women of Big Spaceship take care of one another, achieve ambitious results and consistently cultivate fresh ideas for clients.

 What does a day-in-the-life at Big Spaceship entail?